Four dead in Tennessee plane crash near community health center

 The pilot and passengers had not been identified but were believed to be related, officials said.

-The plane missed its first approach to the airport and was preparing for a second try when it crashed, leaving a stream of debris for up to about 80 yards, police said.
+The plane missed its first approach to the airport and was preparing for a second try when it crashed, leaving a stream of debris for up to about 80 yards (73 meters), police said.

 "Something caused it to be very low.
 There is a report that it maybe banked just a bit, impacted the trees, and went down in that yard beside the YMCA," said Nashville police spokesman Don Aaron.
 Three bodies had been recovered.